assemblee-virtuelle/LDP-navigator/README.md

 ```

 ## Adapters
 Adapters allow to complete the InMemory core with connection and interoperability capabilities.
-Browsing on topics, not yet loaded in the instance, is then comparable to referencing.
+Browsing on topics, not yet loaded in the instance, is then comparable to dereferencing.
 Two methods can be implemented in an adapter:
 - resolveById: search a topic by its id.
 - persist : persist a topic to find it at the next resolveById. *not implemented*